 It's important that the venues we choose for these hybrid events are suitable for our changing event needs and that we keep everyone safe in the process.
-Here's a list on 6 key things you should consider when choosing the perfect hybrid event venue in 2021.
+So, here's a list of 5 key things you should consider when choosing the perfect hybrid event venue in 2022.
 We've also written a piece on finding a venue in a post-pandemic world for further guidance.

 1. A strong Internet connection

 This is going to be the bread and butter of your hybrid event venue search.
 If the Internet isn't strong enough to handle the live stream and keeps dropping in and out, this will make for a terrible experience for your virtual attendees and they will eventually just leave.
 Likewise, if you're patching in a speaker virtually and their presentation keeps cutting out, your in-person attendees will also be less than impressed and may call it a day, too.

 As noted in our Hybrid 101 guide, check the internet speed using speedtest.net, and if possible, look out for a dedicated, hard-wired ethernet connection and a minimum of 10Mbp upload and download speeds.
 This will ensure everything runs smoothly on the day and provides a great experience for all attendees.

 Also, make sure the venue has adequate power and access points to accommodate everything you need for the live stream and your hybrid event platform.

 2. In-house production team